Hernia Surgery – Groin, Umbilicus, Hiatus Hernia

 How to Know If You Have a Hernia

-• A noticeable bulge
+• A visible or palpable bulge

-• Pain or discomfort
+• Pain or discomfort while bending, coughing, or lifting

-• A feeling of heaviness in the abdomen
+• Heaviness or pressure in the abdomen

-• Acid reflux (for hiatus hernia)
+• Acid reflux or chest discomfort (for hiatus hernia)

 Diagnostic Tests for Hernias